 This line includes expenditures for items having at least a five-year life expectancy, such as land, buildings, improvements of grounds, equipment, computers/technology, furnishings, buses, and vehicles.
-For FY22 this represents 1.2% of the General Fund expenditures.
-The district strives to shift capital outlay expenses to alternate sources of funding, e.g. permanent improvement levy funding20.
+For FY23 this represents 1.28% of the General Fund expenditures.
+This line is projected to decrease from \$5.8 million in FY22 to \$4.7 million in FY27.
+The district strives to shift capital outlay expenses to alternate sources of funding, e.g.

+permanent improvement levy funding.
 There remains, however, a small portion that is appropriately expended out of the General Fund.
 Spikes in expenditures on this line generally relate to technical equipment refresh.
 Most of the computer device purchases made recently to address COVID-related remote learning and for achieving 1:1 in student devices has been paid from non-General Fund sources such as ESSER and revenue shared by the City of Columbus.
-Unlike other non-personnel lines, Capital Outlay is not held constant at its FY23 level for the purposes of this forecast.
-It is, however, a potential candidate for reduction as part of the overall FY24 \$35 million reduction target.
+As with other non-personnel items, the projected amounts are based on the 5-year budgets adjusted by a factor based on historical budget-to-actual results.